Low or No Cost Options

 Free home energy audits, weatherization upgrades, utility resources, and energy efficient retrofits

 Power to the People PDX (P2P) is a residential energy efficiency program operating under the auspices and leadership of African American Alliance for Homeownership.
 By offering free home energy audits, weatherization upgrades, utility resources, and energy efficient retrofits, P2P creates a more climate resilient and equitable future for Oregonians of all backgrounds.
 P2P provides free inspection of panels, appliances, and home features to determine Energy Score plus a custom action plan detailing opportunities for improvement.
+Services include installation of water heaters and heat pumps.
 The program provides project management every step of the way to reduce carbon emissions, reduce energy costs, and improve resilience to extreme weather caused by climate change.

 Eligibility: As an income-based program, installations can be provided at a steep discount for homeowners making 80% or less of Portland’s median area income.